c-cube/moonpool/README.md

 A pool within a bigger pool (ie the ocean).
 Here, we're talking about pools of `Thread.t` which live within a fixed pool of `Domain.t`.

+This fixed pool of domains is shared between *all* the pools in moonpool.
+The rationale is that we should not have more domains than cores, so it's easier to pre-allocate exactly that many domains, and run more flexible thread pools on top.

+In addition, `Moonpool.Fut` provides futures/promises that execute on these thread pools.
+The futures are thread safe.

 ## Usage

 The user can create several thread pools.
 These pools use regular posix threads,